kko3ch/Yblog/README.md

 - Users can comment on articles
 - Writers can create an account and blog about their favorite topics

-Quotes displayed are fetched from this [Quotes Api](http://quotes.stormconsultancy.co.uk/random.json)
+The app consumes quotes data from this [Quotes Api](http://quotes.stormconsultancy.co.uk/random.json)

 ## Technologies Used